 Building blocks, relations and properties

-The following list provides a reference of all building block and relation types including their attributes:
+The list on this page provides a reference of all building block and relation types including their attributes.